Wasureta333/Wasureta333/README.md

 - Hi!
 My name is Marco.
 I'm a developer from Turin.
-I'm currently working on a stats tracking website - using React and Nodejs.
+I'm currently working on a stats tracking website - using React and BunJS.
 I'm also competent in various low level prog languages.

 I work at Horsa, a software house located in Lingotto, Turin, as a Web & Mobile Developer.